papayankey/data-structures-and-algorithms/algo/README.md

 # Algorithms

-Personal algorithm notes and implementations for my future self or anyone who might find it useful.
+Personal algorithm notes and implementations for my future self or anyone who might find it useful.<br>
 Each implementation is backed with unit tests.

-## Sorting Algorithms
+## Sorting

 - bubble sort
 - insertion sort